Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 format.

-Please refer to the [usage documentation](20-batch-shipyard-usage.md) for further explanation of each federation command and other options not documented here.
+Please refer to the [usage documentation](20-batch-shipyard-usage.md) for a full listing of federation commands and further explanation of each command and options not documented here.

 #### Federation Setup
 The following list shows a typical set of steps to setup a federation.
-Please ensure that you've reviewed the prior sections and any relevant configuration documentation.
+Please ensure that you've reviewed the prior sections and any relevant configuration documentation before proceeding.

-1. Construct the `federation.yaml` configuration file.
+1. Construct the `federation.yaml` configuration file and optionally add a different `storage` credential section link to store federation metadata in a separate region or storage account than that of normal Batch Shipyard metadata.
 2. Deploy pools that will comprise the federation.
 These can be autoscale-enabled pools.
 3. Deploy the federation proxy: `fed proxy create`